 Expand the Appearance of the gradient grain and trace the expanded image using the same Live Trace settings as before expect change the Path Fitting to .5 px.
 Expand it and you are done with the first one!

-Apply your graphic style to the next shape, adjust the gradient, expand, and trace.
+Apply your graphic style to the next shape in your grunge font vector, adjust the gradient, expand, and trace.
 Repeat these steps until you have completed all the shapes.
+Look at that awesome grunge font vector!
+So unique.

 In another layered called “Background”, create a rectangle and fill with your desired color.